Prosecution Policy

 An Iron County prosecutor will seek or file criminal charges only if the prosecutor reasonably believes that the charges are supported by probable cause, that admissible evidence will be sufficient to support conviction beyond a reasonable doubt, and that the decision to charge is in the interests of justice.

-After criminal charges are filed, Iron County prosecutors will maintain them only if the prosecutor continues to reasonably believe that probable cause exists and that admissible evidence will be sufficient to support conviction beyond a reasonable doubt.
+After criminal charges are filed, prosecutors will maintain them only if the prosecutor continues to reasonably believe that probable cause exists and that admissible evidence will be sufficient to support conviction beyond a reasonable doubt.

 The Iron County Attorney’s Office will never file or maintain charges if it believes the defendant is innocent.